opnfv/barometer/docs/development/requirements/03-dpdk.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
-.. (c) OPNFV, Intel Corporation and others.
+.. (c) Anuket, Intel Corporation and others.

 DPDK Enhancements
 ==================